knative/docs/docs/serving/observability/metrics/serving-metrics.md

 **Description:** Concurrent requests that are routed to the Activator

-The following attributes are included with the metrics below
+The following attributes are included with the metric

 Name | Type | Description
 -|-|-